affinidi/affinidi-didcomm-dart/README.md

 If any of these checks fail, the message is considered invalid and an error is raised.

-#### Enforcement in `unpackToPlainTextMessage`

-When you call `unpackToPlainTextMessage` in this Dart library, these addressing consistency checks are performed automatically:
+When you call `unpackToPlainTextMessage` in this Dart library, addressing consistency checks are performed automatically.

-- The function extracts the `from` and `to` fields from the decrypted plaintext message.
-- It compares the `from` value to the sender key ID (`skid`) found in the decrypted envelope, ensuring they match.
-- It verifies that the recipient key ID (`kid`) used for decryption is present in the `to` array of the message.
-- For signed messages, it tries to find a signature whose key ID matches the `from` value.
-The message is only accepted if such a match is found, ensuring the sender's identity is consistent with at least one valid signature.

 If any inconsistency is detected, `unpackToPlainTextMessage` throws an error, preventing further processing of potentially malicious or misrouted messages.
 This strict enforcement helps maintain the integrity and authenticity of DIDComm communications, as required by the specification.

 For development or debugging purposes, you can disable addressing consistency checks by passing `validateAddressingConsistency: false` to `unpackToPlainTextMessage`.
 This allows you to inspect or process messages that would otherwise be rejected due to addressing mismatches. **Warning:** Disabling these checks should only be done in trusted, non-production environments, as it weakens security guarantees and may expose your application to spoofed or misrouted messages.